-Staff across the School regularly give evidence to Parliamentary Select Committees and enquiries, to All Party Parliamentary Groups and Parliamentary Hearings influencing, for example, the UK Government's decision to support family planning research once again and to combine its reproductive health and HIV programmes within DFID.
+Staff across the School regularly give

+evidence to Parliamentary Select Committees and enquiries, to All Party Parliamentary Groups and Parliamentary Hearings influencing, for example, the UK Government's decision to support family planning research once again and to combine its reproductive health and HIV programmes within DFID.
 In addition, LSHTM has long tradition of engagement with national health policy making bodies.
-It is part of the NIHR School for Public Health Research (SPHR) funded by the National Institute for Health Research and led by Mark Petticrew.
+It is part of the NIHR School for Public Health Research (SPHR) funded by the National

+Institute for Health Research and led by Mark Petticrew.
 SPHR identifies and undertakes research that highlights the public health costs and benefits of local government policies, including in the areas of housing, transport, policing and public safety, licensing, education and other local authority systems.
 SPHR research explicitly takes a system focus, and is developing new approaches to evaluating change in complex systems.

-The Policy Innovation Research Unit (PIRU) directed by Nicholas Mays and Bob Erens, is a Department of Health-funded multi-disciplinary collaboration between LSHTM, LSE and Imperial College London Business School.
-It negotiates its commissioned projects directly with officials in the department of health and the other arm's length bodies trying to take account of both their immediate needs and longer term strategic issues.
+The Policy Innovation Research Unit

+(PIRU) directed by Nicholas Mays and Bob Erens, is a Department of Healthfunded multi-disciplinary collaboration between LSHTM, LSE and Imperial College London Business School.
+It negotiates its commissioned projects directly with officials in the Department of Health & Social Care and the other arm's length bodies trying to take account of both their immediate needs and longer term strategic issues.
 Evaluation findings are typically communicated throughout the research process.

-This approach has achieved impact in: raising the government temperature threshold for triggering a cold weather alert; improving the invitations to tender for evaluations by the Department of Health and therefore ensuring better value for money from subsequent evaluations; and an internationally used report on indicators of progress in integrated care.
-It is currently examining the long-term effects of participating in national policy pilots on local implementers of health and social care policy.
+This approach has achieved impact in: raising the government temperature threshold for triggering a cold weather alert; improving the invitations to tender for evaluations by the Department of Health & Social Care and therefore ensuring better value for money from subsequent evaluations; and an internationally used report on indicators of progress in integrated care.
+It is currently examining the implementation of the UK anti-microbial resistance strategy.